Marketing made Easy — A Comprehensive Guide to Marketing

 Definitely yes, its relevance can never be overpassed.

 Because the fundamentals of marketing are rooted in human psychology and the market out there.
-Though the mediums and techniques or strategies to market products and services may change, the fundamentals will always remain the same.
+And even though the mediums, techniques, or strategies to market products and services may change, the fundamentals will always remain the same.

 So let us dive right into the fundamentals of marketing.